-Muslim women stand with victims of Westminster terror attack
+Muslim women stand with Westminster victims

 The photographer who took the photo has spoken out in the woman's defense.

 "The people who took on that picture are being rather selective," freelance photographer Jamie Lorriman told Australian broadcaster ABC.
-"In the other picture in the sequence she looks truly distraught... personally I think she looks distressed in both pictures."
+"In the other picture in the sequence, she looks truly distraught... personally I think she looks distressed in both pictures."

 Another arrest made

 In all, twelve people were arrested in relation to the attack.
-The latest was a 30-year old man who was detained Sunday at an address in Birmingham "on suspicion of preparation of terrorist acts" under the TACT or Terrorism Act 2000, Metropolitan Police said.
+The latest was a 30-year old man who was detained Sunday in Birmingham "on suspicion of preparation of terrorist acts" under the TACT or Terrorism Act 2000, Metropolitan Police said.

 Nine people who had been arrested earlier have been released "with no further action."